 Both ISAR and CHRONICLE recruit a similar study population of patients with severe asthma (using similar inclusion and exclusion criteria) and follow patients and collect data in a similar fashion.
-Together by the end of PPD we expect to have 14000 severe asthma patients recruited to both ISAR and CHRONICLE.
+Together by the end of PPD we expect to have 14,000 severe asthma patients recruited to both ISAR and CHRONICLE.
 These registries prospectively collect information on patients with severe asthma including patients receiving biologics across many countries.
 Core variables on demographic characteristics, clinical features of asthma, asthma treatment, and comorbidities are closely aligned between ISAR and CHRONICLE, allowing for data merging between the two datasets.
 CHRONICLE and all ISAR countries that agree to collect malignancy data will collect data from all participants on history of prior malignancies and occurrences of new malignancy, including pertinent details on malignancy locations, staging, types, and other related information.
 The malignancy variables and its data collection also closely match between the two registries allowing merging of this data.
-Overall, no problems are anticipated with merging data from ISAR and CHRONICLE.
+Overall, no problems are anticipated with merging data from ISAR and CHRONICLE (see section 9.8 for more details).